qualisys/qualisys_python_sdk/README.md

 Missing RT features and limitations
 -----------------------------------

-Implementation only uses little endian, should connect to standard port 22223 Version should be at least 1.13
+Implementation only uses little endian, should connect to standard port 22223.
+Version should be at least 1.13.

-GetCaptureC3D is not implemented
+GetCaptureC3D is not implemented.
-GetCaptureQTM is not implemented
+GetCaptureQTM is not implemented.

-No support for selecting analog channel
+No support for selecting analog channel.